pleabargain/EnglishHelpsYourCareer/grammar elements prepositions.md

 # besides
 - Besides being a great mother, my wife is a great cook.
 - We often sit besides each other.
+- I got a new offer.
+It says that I can work from home and besides that the salary is better too!
+- Besides his great looks, he is also a good dancer.

 # affect